Talks

 2025

 Multiverses podcast with James Robinson (Jan 31, 2025), Mind-wandering – Kalina Christoff Hadjiilieva On the Science of Spontaneous Thought (1h:38mins).
-Available to watch via YouTube.
+Also available to watch on Spotify.

 “There is a confusion that happens conceptually in the Sciences, which I think is very detrimental to our study of the mind and the brain, between ‘active’ and ‘controlled’.”